Active Exploitation of Gladinet CentreStack and Triofox Local File Inclusion Flaw (CVE-2025-11371)

 C:\Program Files (x86)\Gladinet Cloud Enterprise\UploadDownloadProxy\Web.config

-This will impact some functionality of the platform; however, it will ensure that this vulnerability cannot be exploited until it is patched.
+This will impact some functionality of the platform; however, it will ensure that this vulnerability cannot be exploited until the patch has been applied.

-Removing the line highlighted above will mitigate the vulnerability present until such time as a patch can be applied.
+Removing the line highlighted above will mitigate the vulnerability.

 Sign Up for Huntress Updates